The monumental Column of Marcus Aurelius, which is modelled on Trajan's Column, was erected in honour of the eponymous Roman emperor (r.161 to 180).

 West side: M AVRELIVS IMP / ARMENIS PARTHIS / GERMANISQ BELLO / MAXIMO DEVICTIS / TRIVMPHALEM HANC / COLVMNAM REBVS / GESTIS INSIGNEM / IMP ANTONINO PIO / PATRI DEDICAVIT.

 For centuries, climbing the column, in order to enjoy the view from the platform at the top, was a popular pastime.
-However, this is no longer permitted.
+It will come as no surprise to learn that this is no longer permitted.